acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 **The Challenge of Real-Time Vision**

 Computer vision in robotics presents a fundamental challenge: it's both computationally expensive and critical for timely decision-making.
-Your ball-tracking robot needs to see the ball quickly enough to react to its movements, yet the computational load of modern vision algorithms can easily overwhelm a Raspberry Pi.
+Your ball-tracking robot needs to see the ball quickly enough to react to its movements, yet the computational load of modern vision algorithms can easily overwhelm a Raspberry Pi 5.

 **A Complete Computer Vision Pipeline: Breaking Down the Steps**